 VTNE Practice Test

 The VTNE is a test given to credential entry-level veterinary technicians.
 The VTNE is administered throughout the US and Canada at PSI testing centers.
-You must earn a passing score to be classified as competent and credentialed.
+You must earn a passing score to be classified as competent and credentialed as a vet tech.
 Each state or provincial agency is responsible for the application process and credentialing procedures in respect to determining licensing or certification.

 Please Note: the VTNE is administered by the American Association of Veterinary State Boards (AAVSB).
 However, the AAVSB does not credential veterinary technicians.
 Please contact your state or provincial agency for credentialing details.